bzminer/bzminer/README.md

 ### Customizing the display
 - Colors are integers and correspond to normal terminal color codes.
 Default BzMiner logging color is 7.
 - Columns are a comma separated string. do not include spaces unless the column name includes spaces (eg. "pool mh").
 Columns can have options (currently just one), which is specified by adding a colon (:) after the column name, and specifying the option, eg `name:nw`.
-Currently the only option supported is `nw`, which prevents that particular column from wrapping to the next line if the column cannot get wide enough to support the entire value on one line.
+Two supported options; `nw`, which prevents that particular column from wrapping to the next line if the column cannot get wide enough to support the entire value on one line, and `nc`, which disables coloring of the column values

 ## Pool URLs